Answers to frequently asked questions about voting at elections and referendums

 Tower Hamlets Council, the Returning Officer, the Metropolitan Police and the Electoral Commission are working together to support all voters in casting their votes securely and that you exercise your right to vote yourself and that you do so in secret.

-Further infomation on the Your Vote is Yours Alone 2018 campaign can be found here
+Further infomation on the Your Vote is Yours Alone 2018 campaign.

 Do not make any other mark on the ballot paper or your vote may not be counted.